-In the d-set case we show that the integral operator $\mathbb A$ is a continuous mapping on a scale of Sobolev spaces on $\Gamma$ (Proposition 3.18), a first step in a regularity theory for solutions of (1.1).
-In the d-set case we are also able to propose (in §4, Eqn.
-(4.4) in particular) a piecewise-constant Galerkin IE method (IEM) for the numerical solution of (1.1), which we prove (in Theorem 4.3) is convergent as the mesh size h tends to zero.
-Moreover, the entries of the matrix and right-hand-side of the linear system defining the Galerkin solution are given explicitly as double and single integrals, respectively, with respect to $\mathcal{H}^d$ measure.
+In the d-set case, we show that the integral operator \mathbb{A} is a continuous mapping on a scale of Sobolev spaces on Γ (proposition 3.18), a first step in a regularity theory for solutions of (1.1).
+In the d-set case, we are also able to propose (in §4, equation (4.4) in particular) a piecewise-constant Galerkin IE method (IEM) for the numerical solution of (1.1), which we prove (in theorem 4.3) is convergent as the mesh size h tends to zero.
+Moreover, the entries of the matrix and right-hand side of the linear system defining the Galerkin solution are given explicitly as double and single integrals, respectively, with respect to \mathcal{H}^d measure.

-Our IEM is familiar in the case where $\Gamma$ is the whole or part of the boundary of a bounded Lipschitz open set, or is a multi-screen in the sense of [8]; our IEM is then a standard Galerkin boundary element method (BEM) with a piecewise-constant approximation space.
-In the case where $\Gamma$ is a d-set that is a planar screen our IEM coincides with that of [3]; indeed, our linear system is identical to that in [3, Eqn (55)].
+Our IEM is familiar in the case where Γ is the whole or part of the boundary of a bounded Lipschitz open set, or is a multi-screen in the sense of [8]; our IEM is then a standard Galerkin boundary element method (BEM) with a piecewise-constant approximation space.
+In the case where Γ is a d-set that is a planar screen our IEM coincides with that of [3]; indeed, our linear system is identical to that in [3, equation (55)].

-Our strongest results (see §4(a)) are for the special d-set case where $\Gamma$ is the attractor of an IFS satisfying the OSC (e.g., Figure 1(c), (e)-(g), Figure 2).
-In this case, under appropriate assumptions on $\Gamma$ , we are able to prove (in Theorems 4.4 and 4.5) convergence rates for our IEM.
-The rate of convergence depends on the regularity of the solution $\phi$ .
-In Hypothesis 3.21 and Remark 4.6 we introduce a hypothesis relating to this regularity and detail the resulting convergence rates.
-In this case we also propose in §4(b) a fully discrete implementation, evaluating our Hausdorff single and double integrals using recently proposed quadrature methods for singular integrals on IFS attractors satisfying the OSC [12,13].
+Our strongest results (see §4a) are for the special d-set case where Γ is the attractor of an IFS satisfying the OSC (e.g. figures 1c,e-g and 2).
+In this case, under appropriate assumptions on Γ , we are able to prove (in theorems 4.4 and 4.5) convergence rates for our IEM.
+The rate of convergence depends on the regularity of the solution φ .
+In hypothesis 3.21 and remark 4.6, we introduce a hypothesis relating to this regularity and detail the resulting convergence rates.
+In this case, we also propose in §4b a fully discrete implementation, evaluating our Hausdorff single and double integrals using recently proposed quadrature methods for singular integrals on IFS attractors satisfying the OSC [12,13].

-In §5 we show computations using our fully discrete Galerkin IEM, solving (1.1) and computing the scattered field $u=\mathcal{A}\phi$ for scatterers $\Gamma$ including the examples in Figure 2.
+In §5, we show computations using our fully discrete Galerkin IEM, solving (1.1) and computing the scattered field $u = A\phi$ for scatterers Γ including the examples in figure 2.
 This section includes numerical experiments exploring the convergence of our method.
-These suggest that our regularity hypothesis (Hypothesis 3.21) is true for many of the examples we study, and that the conditions of Theorem 4.4, guaranteeing the validity of our convergence rate analysis, may be satisfied generally whenever $\Gamma$ is an IFS attractor satisfying the OSC (establishing this, and proving some version of our regularity hypothesis, are both open problems).
+These suggest that our regularity hypothesis (hypothesis 3.21) is true for many of the examples we study, and that the conditions of theorem 4.4, guaranteeing the validity of our convergence rate analysis, may be satisfied generally whenever Γ is an IFS attractor satisfying the OSC (establishing this, and proving some version of our regularity hypothesis, are both open problems).

-We end this introduction by noting that an alternative approach to the simulation of scattering by fractals is to approximate the fractal by a smoother "prefractal" scatterer and apply a more conventional numerical method to the resulting approximate scattering problem.
-This was the approach taken in [2,14], and in the earlier work in [15] and [16] for Laplace and elasticity problems.
+We end this introduction by noting that an alternative approach to the simulation of scattering by fractals is to approximate the fractal by a smoother 'prefractal' scatterer and apply a more conventional numerical method to the resulting approximate scattering problem.
+This was the approach taken in [2,14], and in the earlier work in [15,16] for Laplace and elasticity problems.
 An achievement of [2,14] was to prove convergence (without rates) of conventional BEMs for prefractal approximations of fractal planar screen problems, via Mosco convergence techniques.
 In principle, a similar analysis could be carried out for the problems under consideration in the current paper.
 However, we do not pursue this here.